kuma-guy/Ray.FakeModule/README.md

 ### Fake a resource uri.

 @FakeResource annotation fake uri for building mock.
-Annotate target method of resource object with `@FakeResource` annotation as shown below.
+Annotate target method of resource object with `@FakeResource` annotation and specify fake uri as shown below.

 *this feature heavily depends on BEAR.Resource [https://github.com/bearsunday/BEAR.Resource]*